benedictpaten/pysqg/doc/tutorial.rst

 ArrayList objects are purposefully very limited in their abilities, being designed as means to store information but not randomly access it.
-Rather we choose to make it simple to convert sqg instances and their arrayLists into other formats, for example into databases and more complex in memory and on disk storage mechanisms that provide such functionality.
-The key means to access the arrays in an arrayList we use iterators.
+Rather we choose to make it simple to convert ``Sqg`` instances and their arrayLists into other formats, for example into databases and more complex in memory and on disk storage mechanisms that provide such functionality.

+The only means to access the arrays in an arrayList is to use iterators.
 For example:

 >>> for node1, node2, overlap in adjacencyEdges:
 ...     print "node1", node1, "node2", node2, "overlap", overlap